jiraguha/vault-ui/docs/server.md

 ## Overview

-The server component provides the API endpoints for the AWS Parameter Store UI.
+The server component provides the API endpoints for the Vault UI.
 It handles requests from the client application and interacts with the AWS Systems Manager Parameter Store service.

 ## Architecture